 This course includes camera basics from shutter speeds and apertures to depth-of-field, use of flash, and more.
 The class emphasizes taking high-quality photos under varying conditions and includes landscape photography, close-ups, portraits, and sports.
 Students must have their own digital SLR camera.

-For students taking English as a Second Language as their morning major course, this course is a general study of American customs, personalities, music, film, sports, and geography.
+For students taking English for Speakers of Other Languages as their morning major course, this course is a general study of American customs, personalities, music, film, sports, and geography.
 The course also develops written and oral skills, and weekly excursions to area communities provide students with opportunities to collect authentic cultural data.

 This course examines various forms of renewable energy and their positive benefits for environmental sustainability.
 Students learn about energy, energy transformations, and efficiency in the context of renewable energy sources through on-campus study as well as field trips to local solar, wind, and hydroelectric energy-producing facilities.